-This article is part of our June series about the future of work.
+This article is part of our collection about the future of work.
 Click here for more.

 Flat may very well be the future “shape” of our industry.
 It already is at Chicago-based digital agency Punchkick Interactive, where there is no hierarchy, no bosses, and employees choose their own job titles.